OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 -
 Before running a Python program take a look at it quickly.
 What will it do?
 Anything strange to the system?
 What about imports?
 Are there any imports requring installation of libraries from PyPI or an external library?
 The import's of socket, keyboard, sys and json all come from the standard library, so nothing special for us to do.

 -
 -

--The Arduino code was successfully compiled and uploaded to the robot car.
+- The Arduino code was successfully compiled and uploaded to the robot car.

--In the Serial Monitor you can see the IP address which the robot car is using to communicate via Wi-Fi.
+- In the Serial Monitor you can see the IP address which the robot car is using to communicate via Wi-Fi.

--Ok.... now let's run the program test_remote_control_robot.py :
+- Ok.... now let's run the program test_remote_control_robot.py :

 You need to provide the above IP Address to the Python code so it knows how to communicate via Wi-Fi with the PetitCat robot car.